Rust-CMS/radical/README.md

 You **MUST** run it using this command (since mocking for Diesel isn't mature yet):

 `cargo test -- --test-thread=1`

-## Production Environment Setup

-It is best if you use the docker-compose tooling.
-Check [here](https://github.com/Rust-CMS/tooling).

 ## Dev Environment Setup